xxsreexx00/FashionHouseTemp/README.md

 ### -Realistic appearance for the 3D models

-In order to give realistic appearance to objects and buidling surfaces, realistic material should be created.
+In order to give realistic appearance to objects and buidling, realistic material should be created and applyed to the surfaces.

 #### **Links to the tutorials:
 How to create realistic materials: [Link to the videos](https://www.youtube.com/watch?v=aiTl7B2xTmA)